aquasecurity/kube-bench/docs/flags-and-commands.md

 --noremediations | Disable printing of remediations section to stdout.
 --noresults | Disable printing of results section to stdout.
---nototals | Disable calculating and printing of totals for failed, passed, ... checks across all sections --outputfile | Writes the JSON results to output file --pgsql | Save the results to PostgreSQL
+--nototals | Disable calculating and printing of totals for failed, passed, ... checks across all sections --outputfile | Writes the results to output file when run with --json or --junit --pgsql | Save the results to PostgreSQL
 --scored | Run the scored CIS checks (default true) --skip string | List of comma separated values of checks to be skipped